emn178/jquery-animations/README.md

 Sets the callback function to call once the animation begins..

 ###### *complete: `Function(options)`*
 Sets the callback function to call once the animation is complete.
-Notice, if there is any animation running inside target element, it won't trigger untill all done.

 ###### *fail: `Function(options)`*
 Sets the callback function to call when the animation fails to complete.
-Notice, if there is any animation running inside target element, it won't trigger untill all done.

 ###### *always: `Function(options)`*
 Sets the callback function to call when the animation completes or stops without completing.

+###### *end: `Function(options)`*
-Notice, if there is any animation running inside target element, it won't trigger untill all done.
+Sets the callback function to call when the animation completes or stops without completing.
+But, if there is any animation running inside target element, it won't trigger untill all done.

 ###### *custom: `Object`*
 Set customized options for each animation.
 Defines the same key as animation ID or name in this object.
 Customized options structure is the same with options of global.